syncfusion-content/fileformat-docs/File-Formats/PDF-to-image/Converting-PDF-pages-into-Images.md

 # Converting PDF pages into images

-There are various types of convert operations in Syncfusion PdfToImageConverter.
-Please specific operations are documented under below re-directions.
+PdfToImageConverter allows you to convert pages from a PDF document into images.
+The 'convert' methods for different platforms are documented at the redirection links below

 * [ASP.NET Core](Converting-PDF-pages-into-Images-in-ASP-NET-Core)
 * [ASP.NET MVC](Converting-PDF-pages-into-Images-in-ASP-NET-MVC)